-They can use these powers to harm other innocent people or to heal them.
-The term is sometimes used synonymously with the word “shaman” — referring to the local healer who uses plant-based medicines and spiritual healing practices.
+They can use these powers to harm other innocent people or heal them.
+The term is sometimes used synonymously with “shaman” — referring to the local healer who uses plant-based medicines and spiritual healing practices.

 Witches & Psychedelics: Flying High on a Broomstick

-What these substances did was rather simple: they either caused the witches to fall asleep (soporifics) or induced a state of delirium (deliriants) where they become detached from reality entirely.
+What these substances did was relatively simple: they either caused the witches to fall asleep (soporifics) or induced a state of delirium (deliriants) where they became detached from reality entirely.

 People who never took their feet off the ground found themselves going on crazy flying rides and breaking out into frenzied dancing.
 They would use these herbs to converse with spirits, demons, and other “magical” entities.

 This became even more notable once people discovered that these compounds could be absorbed instead of eaten.